lonewarrior556/jsSnake/README.md

  A light weight web game using HTML JQuery and CSS.

 How to play:
  Snake starts automatically and can move pretty fast.
-Change direction with the arrow keys, simply avoid hitting yourself, there are no walls holding you back.
+Change direction with the arrow keys.
+Simply avoid hitting yourself, there are no walls holding you back.

 Further Description:
  The "board" is a simple unordered list with 256 line elements that are floated left with a 1px border.